St Clears

 St Clears (/'klɛərz/ KLAIRZ; Sanclêr) is a town on the River Taf and a community in Carmarthenshire, Wales.
 At the 2011 census, the population was 2,995.
-The community includes the small settlements of Bancyfelin and Pwlltrap.
-It is bordered by the Carmarthenshire communities of, Meidrim, Newchurch and Merthyr, Llangynog, Laugharne Township, Llanddowror, Eglwyscummin, Llanboidy and Llangynin.
+The community includes the small settlements of Bancyfelin, Backe and Pwlltrap.
+It is bordered by the Carmarthenshire towns and villages of Meidrim, Newchurch and Merthyr, Llangynog, Laugharne Township, Llanddowror, Eglwyscummin, Llanboidy and Llangynin.

+Toponymy

+St Clare was either a church founder in the 5th/6th century (Clara), or an assembly of the Welsh bards (Clair – in Welsh).

 History

 The Priory Church of St Mary Magdalene (Church in Wales) is a grade II* listed building and was founded c.
 1100; a Cluniac priory of St Martin-des-Champs.
 It is considered to have the best surviving Norman stone carving in Carmarthenshire.
 The church was restored in 1853-55 and again in 1883–84.
 The stained glass is from c.
 1929.

-The Norman castle was constructed in the 12th century.
-St Clears, a Marcher Borough, grew around it.
-The castle held out against Owain Glyndŵr.
-The castle mound can still be seen.
-According to a plaque at the site, a quay on the river Tâf below the castle could accommodate ships up to 500 tons.
+Around 1093 Norman newcomers under Bretel de St Clair, a knight from north‑Devon, threw up a timber‑and‑earth motte‑and‑bailey castle at St Clears, a simple fortress in which a wooden tower sat on a high artificial mound (the motte) and an adjoining yard (bailey) was ringed by a palisade.
+William de St Clair inherited the St Clair estates in England, yet by 1175 most of his Devon lands had passed to the Ashleigh (Ashley) family.
+Because neither family is later documented in Carmarthenshire, the next lord of St Clears is uncertain.
+The 1130 Pipe Roll, the earliest surviving annual Exchequer account, recording payments owed to and by the Crown under Henry I, lists several men responsible for supplying small contingents of knights to Carmarthen Castle.
+While many can be linked to specific lordships, none are recorded for St Clears, Ystlwyf, or Llansteffan.
+One explanation, advanced by historian Bob Joyce, is that these lords paid a local magnate, possibly Simon fitz Hugh, to meet their obligations.
+Simon, accountable for 12 knights and perhaps lord of Laugharne, Joyce states, may have been the son of Hugh de Rennes, who held a few south‑Devon manors in 1086 that later passed to the de Brians, though this has not been conclusively established by historians.

+St Clears, a Marcher borough, grew around the fortress.
+The castle eventually surrendered to Owain Glyndŵr in 1405.

 Nearby, Trefenty House became the home of a branch of the Perrot family in the 16th century, and it was here that the amateur astronomer Sir William Lower and a neighbour, John Protheroe, set up one of Britain's first telescopes in 1609, which they used to study the craters of the Moon and Halley's Comet.